Graduate Academic and Degree Requirements

 Enforced withdrawal is reflected on the student’s academic record.

 Reinstatement: A student on enforced withdrawal may not enroll in any graduate program for a minimum of 12 consecutive months.
 A student must reapply, meet current requirements for degree-seeking students, and be accepted by the University and the program to enroll for graduate studies following the period of enforced withdrawal.
 The application may be submitted prior to the requested enrollment date.
-Colleges or programs may develop additional procedures or requirements related to re-enrollment following enforced withdrawal.
-Some colleges or programs may not permit reinstatement from enforced withdrawal.
-Please see the appropriate college or program section of the catalog for specific requirements.
+Colleges/School or programs may develop additional procedures or requirements related to re-enrollment following enforced withdrawal.
+Some colleges/school or programs may not permit reinstatement from enforced withdrawal.
+Please see the appropriate college/school or program section of the catalog for specific requirements.

 Effect of Scholastic Probation and Enforced Withdrawal on Financial Assistance or Veterans Benefits: Students receiving financial assistance should see “Financial Assistance Suspension Policy” in the “Tuition, Fees, & Financial Assistance“ section of this catalog.
 For additional information, they may contact the Office of Student Financial Assistance.
 Students receiving veterans’ benefits for education should contact the Office of Veterans Affairs for specific policies concerning VA status if placed on scholastic probation or enforced withdrawal.